bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 Fine, I'll go to the next slide, which I have right here.
 Segwit is a block size increase in that it allows to have more data in the block.
-But it is also sort of a, it doesn't really make transactions smaller, at least not for wrapped segwit.
+But it doesn't really make transactions smaller, at least not for wrapped segwit.
-Wrapped segwit transactions, so in this table, what you see is pay to public key hash, which is just legacy single sig, pay to script hash, pay to witness public key hash, which is wrapped segwit single sig, native segwit single sig, and pay to taproot.
+So in this table, what you see is pay-to-pubkey-hash, which is just legacy single sig, pay-to-script-hash, pay to witness public key hash, which is wrapped segwit single sig, native segwit single sig, and pay-to-taproot.
-So for the transaction header, those are the same, except for the lower three, since they require segwit transactions, we need to have the marker and the flag, right?
+For the transaction header, those are the same, except for the lower three, since they require segwit transactions, we need to have the marker and the flag, right?
 We talked about that.
 And output-wise, this is all non-witness data, right?
 The outputs are never discounted, only script arguments are discounted in the witness section.
-So you will see, for example, that pay to taproot has the biggest output of those four types, right?
+So you will see, for example, that pay-to-taproot has the biggest output of those four types, right?
-On the input, however, with the forwarding script that you need to wrap the pay to script hash, pay to witness public key hash input, basically, in the input script, you just have a redirect that says, hey, I look like a pay to script hash output, but really, you want to look at the witness section.
+On the input, however, with the forwarding script that you need to wrap the pay-to-script-hash, pay to witness public key hash input, basically, in the input script, you just have a redirect that says, hey, I look like a pay-to-script-hash output, but really, you want to look at the witness section.
-And that costs us an actual 30-byte increase.
+And that costs us an actual 24-bytes increase.
-Now, 32, I think, or someone, is Andy here?
-No, okay, anyway, there's like, I can probably, oh yeah, 24 bytes, sorry.
-Yeah, and so in the raw byte length, actually, the pay to public key hash input is, or a transaction with two inputs and two outputs of pay to public key hash, which is the legacy type, is basically the same size as a native segwit v0 single sig input.
+So in the raw byte length, actually, the pay-to-pubkey-hash input is, or a transaction with two inputs and two outputs of pay-to-pubkey-hash, which is the legacy type, is basically the same size as a native segwit v0 single sig input.
 They are not significantly smaller.
-But in the amount of block space that they consume due to the discount, the native segwit is 68 vbytes, where the pay to public key hash input is 148.
+But in the amount of block space that they consume due to the discount, the native segwit is 68 vbytes, where the pay-to-pubkey-hash input is 148.
 So it's almost twice as big, right?
-Pay to taproot is actually, though, the smallest byte size out of these.
+Pay-to-taproot is actually, though, the smallest byte size out of these.
-Altogether, it's only 312, so it's a solid 20% smaller than native segwit and pay to public key hash.
+Altogether, it's only 312, so it's a solid 20% smaller than native segwit and pay-to-pubkey-hash.
 So I agree in parts.
 For the older segwit types, they are not a bandwidth improvement.
-Pay to taproot is actually smaller.
+Pay-to-taproot is actually smaller.
 All right, I think that's all the time I got, and thank you for coming to my talk.
 Thank you.